 Nuclear Waste Commission: High openness

 The German Nuclear Waste Commission illustrates several dilemmas.
 The issue of nuclear waste has for a long time been sensitive, politicised, and contested.

-– The founders of the Commission tried to do everything right, institutionally speaking, especially through the attempt to include as many viewpoints as possible in the commission.
+– The appointing authorities tried to do everything right, institutionally speaking, especially through the attempt to include as many viewpoints as possible in the commission.
 Both academics, interest groups and political parties were represented at the negotiating table.
 In addition, ordinary citizens were encouraged to provide input in many channels.
-The meetings were open - you simply needed to register in advance in order to participate.
+The meetings were open - you simply needed to register in advance in order to participate as an observer.
 The Committee meetings were streamed and people could comment online, Krick explained.
 In addition, several participatory conferences were held that fostered debate on the issue amongst the interested public.

-The openness reflected a desire to secure the highest possible degree of trust, and thereby legitimacy, in the population.
-In this way, the committee was able to avoid being labeled as a panel of technocrats out of touch with the people.
+The inclusiveness reflected a desire to secure the highest possible degree of trust, and thereby legitimacy, in the population.
+In this way, the committee was able to avoid being labelled as a panel of technocrats out of touch with the people.

 On the other hand, it proved to be very challenging to agree on one common analysis, Krick said.
 The committee did not reach consensus.
 Out of the 16 voting members, 15 voted yes - and one voted no. The single negative vote represented Germany's largest environmental protection organisation.
-The commission also failed to reach the ones it wanted to reach, Krick explains.
-Instead, interest groups that already followed the debate and were the dominant voices, dominated.
-The ordinary citizen was simply not interested enough.
+The commission also failed to reach the most critical civil society actors, the anti-nuclear movement, Krick explains, and the participatory conferences were often dominated by interest groups, not by the ‘ordinary citizens’ that were meant to be addressed.

 It may be difficult to reach consensus when negotiations are public and everything happens in the open, Holst pointed out.